WestDRI/wgpages/content/stencil.md

 ## 3D acoustic wave solver

-The code `acoustic3D.jl` (adapted from https://github.com/omlins/ParallelStencil.jl) solves the 3D acoustic wave equation for $c=1$ (speed of sound), written as a system separately for velocity and pressure:
+Our next demo code, adapted from https://github.com/omlins/ParallelStencil.jl, solves the 3D acoustic wave equation for $c=1$ (speed of sound), written as a system separately for velocity and pressure:

 $$
 \begin{cases}